Energy costs for corn drying and cooling

 Here are some factors that affect energy use in natural-air drying:

-Airflow.
-We suggest following the drying recommendations contained in “Natural-Air Corn Drying in the Upper Midwest” (available online through the Post Harvest Report).
+We suggest following the drying recommendations contained in “Natural-Air Corn Drying in the Upper Midwest”.
 If lower than recommended airflows are used, the risk of spoilage increases.
 If greater than recommended airflows are used, energy use per bushel increases.

 Cooling and aeration

 Energy use for aeration to cool hot grain from a gas-fired dryer (hot corn that is transferred directly into storage should be cooled to outdoor temperatures within about 24 hours after it leaves the dryer) or to cool grain for winter storage depends primarily on the size of the fan motor and the number of hours of fan operation.
 Fan size, fan operation time, and fan energy use required for changing the temperature of grain are much smaller than fan size, fan operation time, and fan energy use required for changing grain moisture.
 Time required to move a cooling front through a bin of grain (called a cooling cycle) depends on airflow per bushel.
-(See the Post Harvest Report for more information about dryeration and about storage management.)
-A rough estimate of the number of hours required to cool grain can be calculated as follows:
+(See Dryeration and in-storage cooling for corn drying for more information) A rough estimate of the number of hours required to cool grain can be calculated as follows:

 Cooling time, hours = 15 / (airflow in cfm/bu)